nalu-development/nalu/README.md

 #### How to unit test navigation

-Here's an example of how to unit test navigation using NSubstitute:
+Here's an example of how to unit test navigation using `NSubstitute`:

 Using `record` for intents is recommended to avoid having to implement an equality comparer.
 Suppose to have defined an intent class `public record AnIntent(int Value = 0);`.